 - Consider pursuing a degree level higher than what you originally planned for when applying for grad school because this will increase both the number of job opportunities available right after graduation and how much these jobs pay per hour worked (again, more on this later).
-The only downside is that more advanced degrees tend cost more than lower-level ones; however, fortunately there are many scholarships available outside traditional fields like art history or English literature which might help offset these costs while also providing valuable career experience related directly back into those areas where students want work eventually anyway!
+The only downside is that more advanced degrees tend to cost more than lower-level ones; however, fortunately, there are many scholarships available outside traditional fields like art history or English literature which might help offset these costs while also providing valuable career experience related directly back to those areas where students want work eventually anyway!

 Calculate How Much You’ll Pay In Interest

 When you borrow money, the amount of interest you pay depends on several factors.